Group libraries

 Note that at least one of the conditions must impose a limit on the group order, otherwise an exception is thrown.

-The following functions are currently supported as values for func
+The following functions are currently supported as values for func:

-The type of the returned groups is PcGroup
+The type of the returned groups is PcGroup if the group is solvable, PermGroup otherwise.

 Examples